Participate with Prior ServiceBack to Top

 Prior service personnel from any U.S. Armed Forces component may be eligible to enlist under the open rate list.
 At the time of separation from active duty, the applicant must have held the rate listed on the ORL or a comparable military occupational specialty.
 There must be less than five years since separation from active duty, and the applicant cannot have more than 10 years of prior active service or 14 years combined active and reserve service.

-If an applicant is enlisting under the ORL, he or she may be enlisted in the rate authorized by the chief of the Coast Guard Recruiting Command's Enlisted Personnel Management division.
+If an applicant is enlisting under the ORL, he or she may be enlisted in the rate authorized by the chief of the Coast Guard Recruiting Command's Accessions division.

 If the applicant does not hold a specialty at the time of separation that is included on the ORL, they enlist at the pay grade of E-3, regardless of the rank/rate they held at the time of separation.
-A reservist not re-enlisting through the ORL can be enlisted as an E-3 or below depending on prior time in service.
+A reservist not re-enlisting through the ORL can be enlisted as an E-3 or below depending on past experience.

 Prior-Service Coast Guard Petty Officers